There is no better way to experience a truly festive season in Europe than visiting Bruges at Christmas time!

 Midrange Hotel Bourgoensch Hof

-Bourgoensch Hof is an excellent midrange pick, just 200 meters away from all the festive action of the main Bruges market Christmas themed and 10 minutes walk from De Halve Maan Brewery.
-Some rooms come with a bathtub and the river view.
+Bourgoensch Hof is an excellent midrange pick, just 200 meters away from all the festive action of the main Bruges market Christmas themed and a 10-minute walk from De Halve Maan Brewery.
+Some rooms come with a bathtub and a river view.
 Guests can enjoy daily breakfast served in the dining room overlooking the canal.

 Best for: couples and families